logoPostPlanify

 • Smart inbox across all platforms on all plans (Zoho Social gates inbox behind Premium)

-• AI content suggestions without credit limits
+• AI content suggestions with no credit limits (Zoho caps AI credits)

 Cons: